wonke2/Find-A-Pet/SprintReports.md

 - Increased Robustness: Enhanced error handling and provided fallback images for listings without pictures.
 - Code Optimization: Refactored code for better readability and performance.

+User Registration and Authentication (Avash):

+Service Provider Registration and Authentication (Mohammad):
+- Service Provider Controller is created to handle the registration and login of service providers
+- Back-end to enable Service Provider registration and login is complete
+- Passwords are hashed and salted before being stored for security
+- The React Router Routes have been created to access the registration and login pages
+- Service Providers have additional required fields compared to user signup

+Service listings are added and displayed (Mohammad & Avash):
+- We could not complete this in time as we need to populate Service Providers and Services with sample data in order to accomplish this, which we could not do in time.
+We will complete this in the next sprint and re-evaluate the completion speed of features for more realistic targets.
 #### Challenges Faced / Discuss:

 Pet Search and Filter Functionality: